olgamaunsell/ICanDoItList-Java-Android-App/readme.md

 * I found that when filtering tasks that there were more limitations with using Shared Preferences when selecting a task to be entered.
 Therefore any additional changes/fixes would be catered better using a database instead.

 ### Future extensions
-* Update to use a database such as Room instead
+* Update to use a database instead of shared preferences
 * Allow user to mark task as complete from the main list screen
 * Sort task options (A-Z, Priority + A-Z)
 * Allow the user to enter a rag status when adding/editing a task to show task progress (RED, AMBER, GREEN).